 Principles and Methods of Clinical Instruction

 Educating medical students and residents poses unique challenges.
 Instructors are often called upon to teach across multiple settings, including the outpatient clinic, in-patient service, and various classroom settings (e.g. small group seminar, large group lecture), among others.
 Each of these settings requires different teaching approaches and, at times, different skill sets on behalf of the instructor.
-Teaching in the clinic setting also poses additional challenges related to time management and, in the case of physician preceptors, balancing the education of a student or resident with the demands of one's own patients.
+Teaching in the clinic setting also poses additional challenges related to time management and, in the case of physician preceptors, balancing the education of a student or resident with the demands of patient care.